zayeemZaki/FullStackCrowdStrikeAutomation/General.md

 - **Admin Rights Management**: Automate the removal of admin rights from specific devices using the RealTimeResponse API.
 - **Containment Status Check**: View the containment status of hosts or groups.
-- **Host/Group Containment**: Contain or lift containment for hosts and groups based on certain criteria.
+- **Host/Group Containment**: Contain or lift containment for hosts and groups.
 - **Stale Account Management**: Identify and handle stale accounts within your environment using CrowdStrike's API.
 - **User Authentication**: Secure login, logout, and session management.
 - **IOC and Detection Lookup**: Search for IOCs and detections, view related incidents, alerts, and CrowdScore data.